gdalle/HiddenMarkovModels.jl/docs/src/alt_performance.md

 On the plots, we compensate it by subtracting the runtime of the same algorithm for the smallest instance (`N=1`, `D=1`, `T=2`, `K=1`, `I=1`) from all Python-generated curves.
 This estimate for the overhead is put in parentheses in the legend.
 It is probably over-pessimistic, which is fair because it means that the comparison is now biased against Julia.

-### Allocations

-A major bottleneck of performance in Julia is memory allocations.
-The benchmarks for HMMs.jl thus employ a custom implementation of diagonal multivariate normals, which is entirely allocation-free.

-This partly explains the performance gap with HMMBase.jl as the dimension `D` grows beyond 1.
-Such a trick is also possible with HMMBase.jl, but slightly more demanding since it requires subtyping `Distribution` from Distributions.jl, instead of just implementing DensityInterface.jl.
-We might do it in future benchmarks.

 ### Parallelism